Bill Haley | Executive Director

 Jacalyn currently holds a B.A. in Political Science and International Studies from UNC Chapel Hill and an M.A. in International Affairs from American University, as well as an M.Div. from Princeton Theological Seminary and an M.S.W. from Rutgers University.
 She is particularly interested in the intersections of theology and justice, and has a heart for reconciliation within the Body of Christ.

 Wade Ballou | Community Minister for Northern Virginia

 Wade grew up in Roanoke, Virginia where he was active in the church of his youth, St. Elizabeth’s Episcopal, then moved to Northern Virginia after law school.
 He served in several capacities at Christ Church of Arlington, PCA, including as Clerk of Session.
-At The Falls Church Anglican, he has taught Sunday School and the communion preparation class for many years, served on the Day School Board (including as Chair), and has served as a lay eucharistic minister and liturgical coordinator.
+At The Falls Church Anglican, he taught Sunday School and the communion preparation class for many years, served on the Day School Board (including as Chair), and served as a lay eucharistic minister and liturgical coordinator.

 Scott Buresh | Community Minister for Baltimore

 Scott’s journey with spiritual direction began with the discovery of the deep impact C.S.
 Lewis’s relationship with his spiritual director had on his formation.
 After a number of years benefitting deeply from spiritual direction he was delightfully surprised to sense the invitation to pursue training in direction with Sustainable Faith and Kavanna House in York, PA.
 Scott delights in walking with men and women as they create space to recognize the loving presence of God in their lives.